19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 [5/2008]

-(4) In this section, “approved policy” means a policy of insurance not subject to any conditions or exceptions prohibited by regulations made under this Act.
+(4) In this section, “approved policy” means a policy of insurance not subject to any conditions, exclusions or exceptions prohibited by regulations made under this Act.

 [5/2008]

+[Act 21 of 2011 wef 01/06/2012]

-(5) Any conditions or exceptions imposed in a policy of insurance by any insurer which are prohibited by regulations made under this Act shall not absolve the insurer’s liability under the policy.
+(5) Any conditions, exclusions or exceptions imposed in a policy of insurance by any insurer which are prohibited by regulations made under this Act shall not absolve the insurer from any liability under the policy which the insurer may incur under the provisions of this Act.

 [5/2008]

+[Act 21 of 2011 wef 01/06/2012]

 ## PART III